marcm200/julia-tsa-core/README.md

 ## (0) Quick starting example:

-Compile main.cpp with any suitable C++ compiler supporting 64-bit integers.
+Compile main.cpp with any suitable C compiler supporting 64-bit integers (best with mathematical optimizations for speed enabled)

 Run `juliatsacore.exe 4096 -1 0 2 6` in a command prompt.